devdevx/auto_docs/docs/cloud/aws/cert-sap.md

   - Scheduled Scaling: This method allows you to set up scheduled actions to scale your group at specific times.
 It's ideal for predictable load changes that occur at fixed times.
   - Dynamic Scaling: This approach automatically adjusts capacity in response to changing demand.
 There are three types of dynamic scaling policies: a.
 Target Tracking Scaling: Adjusts capacity to maintain a specific metric at a target value. b.
 Step Scaling: Uses step adjustments to scale based on the size of the alarm breach. c.
 Simple Scaling: Adjusts capacity based on a single scaling adjustment.
   - Predictive Scaling: This method uses machine learning to forecast future traffic and automatically provisions the right number of EC2 instances in advance.
 It's useful for handling cyclical traffic patterns.
+- You can suspend the EC2 termination if you need to investigate the ASG unhealty EC2.
 - When Amazon EC2 Auto Scaling responds to a scale out event, it launches one or more instances.
 These instances start in the `Pending` state.
 If you added an `autoscaling:EC2_INSTANCE_LAUNCHING` lifecycle hook to your Auto Scaling group, the instances move from the `Pending` state to the `Pending:Wait` state.
 After you complete the lifecycle action, the instances enter the `Pending:Proceed` state.
 When the instances are fully configured, they are attached to the Auto Scaling group and they enter the InService state.
 - When Amazon EC2 Auto Scaling responds to a scale in event, it terminates one or more instances.
 These instances are detached from the Auto Scaling group and enter the `Terminating` state.
 If you added an `autoscaling:EC2_INSTANCE_TERMINATING` lifecycle hook to your Auto Scaling group, the instances move from the `Terminating` state to the `Terminating:Wait` state.
 After you complete the lifecycle action, the instances enter the `Terminating:Proceed` state.
 When the instances are fully terminated, they enter the `Terminated` state.
 - If you want to keep the last logs of an EC2 from a terminated instance in Auto Scaling Group, you can dd a lifecycle hook to the Auto Scaling Group for the `autoscaling:EC2_INSTANCE_TERMINATING` event and set the default result to `CONTINUE`.
 Implement a script using an AWS Systems Manager Automation document to backup log data to an Amazon S3 bucket.
 Create an Amazon EventBridge rule that invokes a Lambda function when an instance is in the `Terminating:Wait` state.
 Configure the function to call the `SendCommand` API to run the automation document.